BGDlab/annotation-helper-tools/README.md

 There are also 4 .csv files associated with this repo but not included in it:

-- training\_examples\_clip.csv
+- training\_examples\_no\_path.csv
-- training\_examples\_not\_clip.csv
+- training\_examples\_gross\_path.csv
 - training\_examples\_selfeval.csv
 - reliability\_ratings.csv

 Do NOT open the reliability ratings file in Excel or Sheets, but the other 3 .csv files can be opened in your spreadsheet software of choice.

-The training examples clip/not clip files should be looked at first.
+The training examples gross pathology/no pathology files should be looked at first.
 They are meant to be references to
 1. Accustom you to the structure and language of radiology reports, and
-2. Provide examples of reports identified as CLIP or not CLIP.
+2. Provide examples of reports identified as having gross pathology or no pathology.

 Once you have a grasp for what types of reports are assigned to the CLIP and not CLIP groups, proceed to the training examples selfeval (self-evaluation).
 You may also open the selfeval file in the spreadsheet software of your choice.
 Hide the column labelled "confirm\_healthy" and add a new column at the end for your own rating practice.
 For each row, read the narrative text and impression text columns and note your rating (0/1/2, see next section) in your rating column.
 The goal is to practice reading and rating, but you can check your ratings with the ratings in the hidden column.